danepedersenAWG/python_automation_script/README.md

 # Python Automation Script
+# Still a work in progress.
+Any feedback is appreciated
 The aim of this script is to eliminate the need for manual testing.

 This script will take the data from your .json file, send requests to the appropriate endpoints with the data, store the responses, and compare the data to show changes.